Merzasphor/MWSE/docs/source/lua/type/tes3sound/isLooping.rst

-isPlaying
+isLooping
 ====================================================================================================

-Returns true if the sound is actively playing.
+Returns true if the sound is actively looping.

 Returns
 ----------------------------------------------------------------------------------------------------